BDC Hamburger Icon

 2. DCF method

-The DCF method does not take other companies’ results into account.
+The DCF method, an income approach, does not take other companies’ results into account.
 Instead, it focuses on your company’s projected cash flow.
 You’ll give your best cash flow forecast for the next three to five years.
 Then, using a formula, you’ll calculate the present value of those cash flows.

 Present value is a concept that compares money earned in the future to how much the investor would have made in interest if they had kept their money.
 It uses a discount rate — the likely interest rate the investor could have gotten from saving the money.
 If your company’s present value is more than the investment amount, it’s a good investment.